ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/splits-merges.md

     <!-- TODO: Add user load charts -->

-    - Analyze diagrams on the **DataShard** dashboard in Grafana to see any changes in the volume of data read or written by queries.
+    - Review the diagrams on the **DataShard** dashboard in Grafana for any changes in the volume of data read or written by queries.

-    - Analyze the **Requests** chart on the **Query engine** dashboard in Grafana to see any spikes in the number of requests.
+    - Examine the **Requests** chart on the **Query engine** dashboard in Grafana for any spikes in the number of requests.

 1. To identify recently split or merged tables, follow these steps: